OpenDMA/langchain-opendma/docs/tutorials/02_metadata_aware_retrieval.md

 RAG application does not only receive text chunks.
 It also receives repository metadata that can guide retrieval and improve the quality of the generated answer.

+## Next

+In the next tutorial, [Agentic RAG with Vector Store](./03_agentic_rag_vectorstore.md), we use a tool-calling agent to orchestrate searches in the vector store.

+Instead of following a strict sequence of first analysing, then retrieving and finally generating the answer, it can decide on its own how many searches with different keywords it wants to run until it has discovered all relevant information to answer the initial user question.